Learning and teaching

 All of these features of learning, teaching and assessment are underpinned by NUA’s Strategy for Learning which sets out its principle aims and the ways in which learning and teaching will be enhanced at NUA.
 Academic and other staff involved in teaching and the support of learning regularly identify and share good practice with colleagues within the University and nationally.
 Each year NUA recognises the contribution made by staff through the Vice-Chancellor’s Teaching Excellence Award.

 Staff are able to apply for small grants for the development of new approaches to learning and teaching, and for funding to promote the application of their research and creative practice to inform and update their teaching.
-The University is committed to a learning environment in which traditional forms of learning and teaching are complemented by e-learning, and which is significantly enhanced by the digital resources available through Workshops and the Library.
+The University is committed to providing a future-focussed learning environment in which digital and physical learning and teaching sit side by side; supported and enhanced by the digital resources available through Workshops and the Library.